waldo3000/NMS-Glyph-Decoder/README.md

 You could put a shortcut to your batch file in the Windows Startup folder if you want Glypher to run each time at startup.

-The position of the glyphs on the screen changed in NMS version 2.13, so screenshots from before 2.13 may not be compatible.